 This is one effective way to reduce stress – however hectic your day may be.
 Numerous scientific studies have cited positive effects of mindfulness techniques on our health as well as overall well-being.

 Getting outside and exercising is a great way to reduce stress.
 Decelerate your everyday routine by going for a light jog or walk in the park.
 When it comes to reducing stress, many look towards calming activities such as yoga.
 These train the body, mind and soul to work in unison and help to relieve stress.

 In the end, it’s not as important which type of sport or activity you do as long as you enjoy doing it and can focus all of your concentration solely on the activity itself while doing it.

 - Seasonal Affective Disorder: How to Conquer Seasonal Depression

 - Becoming Minimalist: 3 Methods for Beginners

 This article was translated from German by Evan Binford.
-You can view the original here: Stress abbauen: 7 Tipps, die dein Leben entschleunigen.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Stress abbauen: 7 Tipps, die dein Leben entschleunigen.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.